rsarendus/vecmath/README.md

 # VecMath

-A simple GLSL inspired vector math library for 3D and computer graphics.
+A simple GLSL-inspired vector math library for 3D and computer graphics.

 ## Build